 In their tub we keep some Honest shampoo/body wash (love one product that does two things) and the accompanying conditioner.
 Pump bottles again for the win!
 We also got tipped off by a mom who told us her kids never got lice because she misted their hair with this peppermint spray that I guess lice hate so they stay away?
 We’ve been spritzing a bit on their heads before hair brushing during our out-the-door routine, and so far, no lice!
 I’m knocking on allll the wood as I say this, but there was a particularly bad case of it last year involving a ton of kids getting it (even the ones sharing a desk with our daughter) and they never hopped on her head.
 Hallelujah!

 So this is all of the makeup I own.
 No basket in the bathroom.
 No clear plastic drawer system.
 No caboodles (although I totally had one as a kid and LOVED THAT THING).
 If you see us at a speaking event, this is all I have on my face (and if you see me at Target, I usually have nothing but lip balm and maybe some salad in my teeth).
 The BareMinerals bronzer is awesome.
-I apply that with a big makeup brush (mine’s old but this one is similar) and occasionally I use this cover up under my eyes if I need it – but I’m pretty lazy about that.
+I apply that with a big makeup brush (mine’s old but this one is similar) and occasionally I use this concealer under my eyes if I need it – but I’m pretty lazy about that.

 Next I swipe this Nars Orgasm stick, which does magical things, under my cheekbones and I swipe this highlighter stick (which I am obsessed with) above my cheekbones and under my eyebrows and kinda… rub it in?
 Next, I put some brown eyeshadow on my lids (the darkest color in the four-pack) and on my eyebrows (sounds weird, but it subtly darkens them just a little).
 Then I use the lightest color from that eyeshadow kit under my eyebrows sort of on top of the highlighter.
 Next I curl my lashes and apply black eyeliner, which I’m legitimately terrible at doing (I have a steady hand for cutting in a wall, but the most unsteady hand for drawing on my eyes) and then I add some mascara.
+Note: this mascara blows every other mascara I’ve ever tried out of the water (and I stop strangers on the street to tell them about it).
+Truly.
+It is a miracle and people ask if I’m wearing fake lashes or using some sort of growth serum and all it is is this cheap grocery store mascara!
+CAN YOU TELL I’MCRAZY ABOUT IT?!

 I am NOT a makeup pro (I’m pretty much the polar opposite), but I thought it might be funny to make a two minute video of me putting on my makeup because it’s so fast and easy, and a few people have seen pics like this and said “what did you use on your cheeks?!
 How do you do your makeup?!”
 But is that a weird thing to do?
 I don’t know.
 Tell me if you’d find that helpful and maybe I’ll work up the courage to aim a camera at my face for two minutes and press record.